BrettyWhite/cryptoMessenger/README.md

 Keys are held in the [Android Keystore](https://developer.android.com/training/articles/keystore.html).
 The private key never leaves the user's device.

-**NOTE:** If the app is uninstalled or new keys are made, anything encrypted with the previous keys will **NEVER** be able to be restored, and should be considered lost.
+**WARNING:** If the app is uninstalled or new keys are made, anything encrypted with the previous keys will **NEVER** be able to be restored, and should be considered lost.
 Please put thought into your system design.

 ### Usage